iv4xr-project/iv4xr-jmonkey-demo/README.md

 ### Running the demo

-This is a Maven project.
+* This is a Maven project.
 Import the project into Eclipse IDE.
+* In Eclipse, change the project properties --> Java Build Path: add `./libs/JME/jMonkeyEngine3.jar` as an external jar to the project build path.
-Then run the demo-test-class (see below) as a Junit test.
+* Then run the demo-test-class (see below) as a Junit test.

 ### Sample `aplib` test